Vtreka/Factory-Monitoring-Expanded/README.md

 Copy [4 screen version](https://github.com/Vtreka/Factory-Monitoring-Expanded/blob/main/PB.json) into Programming Board in game or version you wish to use <br><br>
 Simply connect core and appropriate number of screens in any order (and optionally a databank) to Programing Board and run the script.
 Refresh rate (In Lua Parameters) is set to 5, suggest this not be lowered to avoid lag situation.<br><br>
 <b>**Lua Parameters**</b><br>
+Turn Screens Off on Exit - Deactivate connected screens when the Programming Board stops<br>
 Show Maintain Batch - Display maintain and batch amounts for each machine <br>
 Show Indy Name - Will display Industry Unit name instead of the item that is being crafted<br>
 Show State - Toggle display of the machine state text<br>